 - Pharmaceuticals and the environment

-We’re also researching new models of care in partnership with NHS hospitals, local pharmacy organisations and others bodies like the Drug Safety Research Unit.
+We're researching new models of care in partnership with NHS hospitals, local pharmacy organisations and others bodies like the Drug Safety Research Unit

-Our work is regularly featured in industry publications, including Pharmacy Education the International Journal of Pharmacy Practice, the Journal of Interprofessional Care, Pharmacy in Practice, the Journal of Self-Care, the International Journal of Clinical Pharmacy, and the Journal of Evaluative and Clinical Practice, International Journal of Pharmacy Practice and Pharmacy Education.
+Our work is regularly featured in high quality journals, including BMJ Open, British Journal of General Practice, International Journal of Clinical Pharmacy, Journal of Evaluative and Clinical Practice, International Journal of Pharmacy Practice and Pharmacy Education.

 An opportunity for community pharmacy’s sustained participation in tackling health inequalities: Zachariah Nazar, Jane Portlock, Paul Rutter, David Brown

-Interested in a PhD in Pharmacy, Pharmacology & Biomedical Sciences?
+Interested in a PhD in Pharmacy, Pharmacology and Biomedical Sciences?

-Browse our postgraduate research degrees – including PhDs and MPhils – at our Pharmacy, Pharmacology & Biomedical Sciences postgraduate research degrees page.
+Browse our postgraduate research degrees – including PhDs and MPhils – at our Pharmacy, Pharmacology and Biomedical Sciences postgraduate research degrees page.